Spacial/awesome-csirt/README.md

 - [Understanding the CSRF Vulnerability (A Beginner’s Guide)](https://www.hackingarticles.in/understanding-the-csrf-vulnerability-a-beginners-guide/)
 - [VulnyCode](https://github.com/swisskyrepo/Vulny-Code-Static-Analysis): PHP Code Static Analysis.
 Python script to detect vulnerabilities inside PHP source code using static analysis, based on regex
 - [OWASP Web Security Testing Guide](https://github.com/OWASP/wstg): The Web Security Testing Guide is a comprehensive Open Source guide to testing the security of web applications and web services. [portal](https://owasp.org/www-project-web-security-testing-guide/)
+- [PwnMachine](https://github.com/yeswehack/pwn-machine): PwnMachine is a self hosting solution based on docker aiming to provide an easy to use pwning station for bughunters.
+- [WebSploit Labs](https://websploit.org/): is a learning environment created by Omar Santos for different Cybersecurity Ethical Hacking (Web Penetration Testing) training sessions.

 ### Formal Analysis